Home - Vegetables - Crispy Smashed Potatoes with Garlic and Parmesan

 • 3 or 4 plump garlic cloves

-• 3 sprigs each fresh rosemary and sage
+• 3 sprigs sprigs each fresh rosemary, and/or sage or thyme

 • 2 tablespoons chopped fresh parsley